- Taylor Vinters, Merlin Place, Milton Rd, Cambridge CB4 0DP

 This evening session, a collaboration between One Nucleus and the Eastern Academic Health Science Network, will debate the conundrum of how to ensure patients in the region benefit from the great innovation in a more timely manner.

-- Welcome from the Host
+- Welcome from the Host and One Nucleus

 - Introduction to One Nucleus

-- Introduction to the Eastern Academic Health Science Network
+- Introduction to the Eastern Academic Health Science Network (EAHSN)

-- Panel Discussion - How Can Innovation Reach Our Patients Faster?
+- Panel Discussion: How Can Innovation Reach Our Patients Faster?

 , Partner, Taylor Vinters

-, CEO of Health Enterprise East
+, Health Enterprise East

 , Serial Entrepreneur